Welcome To The MN Bankruptcy Blog

 Posted by Wesley Scott on February 22

 Filing for chapter 7 bankruptcy is a great way for individuals struggling with debt to find financial relief.
-Anyone who earns less than the median Minnesota State income, based on their household size, can file a chapter 7 bankruptcy case.
+When filing bankruptcy, anyone who earns less than the median Minnesota State income, based on their household size, can file a chapter 7 bankruptcy case.
 When they do so, the court discharges their personal liability on all of their debts, with a few exceptions (i.e. past due child support, most taxes, criminal fines, etc.)

 Read More